 Congratulations on your son being selected to be a brother of the Omega Chapter of Pi Kappa Phi at Purdue University.
 You should be extremely proud of him for choosing one of the nation’s largest brotherhood at one of the finest universities in the world.

-The Purdue Greek system consists of 6,003 members out of Purdue’s 28,266 undergraduate students.
-There are 40 fraternities, 30 Panhellenic sororities, nine Multicultural Greek organizations, eight National Pan-Hellenic organizations at Purdue.
+The Purdue Greek and Cooperative system consists of 6,507 members out of Purdue’s 35,223 undergraduate students (spring 2022 statistics).
+There are 40 fraternities, 21 Panhellenic sororities, 9 Multicultural Greek organizations, 7 National Pan-Hellenic organizations at Purdue (fall 2021 statistics) and 11 cooperatives.
 You can find the Greek Semester Reports online individual organizations’ membership numbers, grades and philanthropy efforts (service hours and funds raised).

 The Pi Kappa Phi fraternity house, 330 N. Grant St., is owned by an alumni, non-profit housing corporation.
-Officers include a local attorney, a state senator, an accountant and media professional.
+Officers include a corporate engineering professional, a political consultant, an accountant, a manager of student housing and media professional.
 The Omega of Pi Kappa Phi Inc. housing corporation works with officers in addressing maintenance, housing costs and related items.
 Collectively, the officers have more than 100 years experience with the corporation.